-Shows the name of layer at which the surface is located in the SketchUp model or in your CAD application if the model is imported in the .dwg or .dxf file formats.
-For .3ds and .obj file, the layer name corresponds to the name of the material used.
+This column shows the name of the layer which contains the surface in the SketchUp model, or in your CAD application if the model is imported in the .dwg or .dxf file formats.
+For .3ds and .obj file, the layer name corresponds to the name of the material used in the CAD software (e.g., in 3D Studio Max).